Waitākere Ranges: Regional Park

+Conservation and kauri dieback

+Ark in the Park is a collaborative project between Forest and Bird and the Auckland Council.
+First established in 2002 by volunteers, the project began with a gated area of 200 ha within the Waitākere Ranges Regional Park that was regularly trapped by volunteers.
+By 2019, this area had grown to 2,270 ha, and led to reintroductions of New Zealand bird species, including the whitehead (pōpokatea), North Island robin (toutouwai) and North Island kōkako; the latter having last been seen in the ranges in the 1950s.
+In 2008, the Waitākere Ranges Heritage Area Act was produced, as formal legislation to ensure the protection of the park.
+The Waitākere Ranges Regional Park covers about 60% of the area protected by the Waitākere Ranges Heritage Area Act of 2008.
+The act protects approximately 27,700 ha of both public (the Waitākere Ranges Regional Park) and privately owned land.

+In March 2006, entomologist Peter Maddison noticed many mature kauri in the Waitākere Ranges had been infected with a distinct oomycete disease.
+After the disease had begun to increasingly impact kauri in the ranges, Te Kawerau ā Maki announced a rāhui in 2017, asking for members of the public to not enter the ranges as a measure to protect the trees against kauri dieback.
+This was followed by a formal vote by Auckland Council to restrict access to the Waitākere Ranges a year later.

+Tracks in the ranges have slowly begun to be reopened, after extensive work on tracks to incorporate boardwalks and gravel as protective measures for kauri.

 Attractions

 Some of the ranges' main attractions are: the four popular surf beaches, Piha, Muriwai, Te Henga (Bethells Beach), Karekare; an extensive network of bush walks and tracks; and panoramic views of the east and west coasts and the city.
 A road, aptly named Scenic Drive, runs a good portion of the length of the ranges from Titirangi to Swanson.
 Auckland City Council operates an information centre on Scenic Drive, called Arataki Visitor Centre.

 The beaches are typical of west coast beaches north of Taranaki in that they are all black sand beaches.
 They have a reputation of being dangerous for swimmers due to rips and large swells.
 Surf Life Saving Clubs patrol designated areas of the four most popular beaches during the summer months.
 Piha Surf Life Saving Club is the oldest of these, being founded in 1934.